bustle/ember-restless/README.md

 });
 ```

 ### Read-only attributes
-Make attributes 'read-only', which will exclude them from being serialized into the json sent to your service when saving.
+Make attributes 'read-only', which will exclude them from being serialized and transmitted when saving.
 For example, if you want to let the backend compute the date a record is created:
 ``` javascript
 App.Person = RL.Model.extend({